phrugsa-limbunlom/SeGAN/README.md

 | CLOSE                     | Closing price of the stock for the day                          |

-### Sentiment Analysis Using FINBERT
+## Sentiment Analysis Using FINBERT

 ![image](https://github.com/user-attachments/assets/940bfc9f-bac2-4a97-b33e-5036e57493b7)

-To do sentiment analysis, the pipeline was created by receiving the headlines input and convert text to number using BERT tokenization.
-Then, the encoded text was fed into the FINBERT model to classify the label of input text.
-The output of the model are a label (Positive, Neutral, or Negative) and a corresponding confidence score.
+To do sentiment analysis, the pipeline was created by receiving the headlines input and converting text to numbers using BERT tokenization.
+Then, the encoded text was fed into the FINBERT model to classify the label of the input text.
+The model output is a label (Positive, Neutral, or Negative) and a corresponding confidence score.

 ### Example input and output data for sentiment analysis using FINBERT